-Auditor's Independence Declaration
+Lead Auditor's Independence Declaration under Section 307C of the Corporations Act 2001

+To the Directors of Australian Unity Funds Management Limited as Responsible Entity for Australian Unity Childcare Property Fund

-As lead auditor for the audit of Australian Unity Childcare Property Fund for the year ended 30 June 2023, I declare that to the best of my knowledge and belief, there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit of Australian Unity Childcare Property Fund for the financial year ended 30 June 2024 there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.